 - N - Earth is supplied by the electricity network.

-There are 3 main categories formed from above arrangements.
-Which are TT, TN and IT.
+There are 3 main categories formed from the above arrangements.
+Which are TT, TN, and IT.

 - TN−S - Earth conductor and Neutral come as separate conductors and join near the power source.

-- TN-C - Earth and Neutral is combined into one conductor called PEN.
+- TN-C - Earth, and Neutral are combined into one conductor called PEN.

-- TN-C-S - Earth and Neutral is combined from the power sources as PEN and when it reaches the consumer building it gets separated into two separate conductors of Earth and Neutral.
+- TN-C-S - Earth, and Neutral are combined from the power sources as PEN and when it reaches the consumer building it gets separated into two separate conductors of Earth and Neutral.

 - Floating Ground

 Floating ground happens when a system does not have a solid earth connection.
 And hence the voltage in the ground terminals and conductors are undetermined.
-Un-intentional floating ground is considered a fault in the system (potential break in the grounding system).
-But there are applications where floating ground is intentionally used.
+The un-intentional floating ground is considered a fault in the system (potential break in the grounding system).
+But there are applications where the floating ground is intentionally used.

-Looking for a Realiable PCB Manufacturer? - PCBONLINE
+Looking for a Reliable PCB Manufacturer? - PCBONLINE

-When you're done with designning the circuit board, you can ask PCBONLINEto manufacture your PCB.
-When they receive your quotation request, they will check your Gerber files first so that issues like inproper grounding can be avoided.
+When you're done with designing the circuit board, you can ask PCBONLINE to manufacture your PCB.
+When they receive your quotation request, they will check your Gerber files, so that issues like improper grounding can be avoided.
 This is free of charge.
 The reasons to choose PCBONLINE are their high-quality PCB and assemblies, one-stop electronic manufacturing services, and fast delivery.
 You can get a free quotation online.